 So if you’re still thinking “video marketing isn’t for me,” you’re probably thinking of the wrong kind of video marketing.
 Explore the options before you decide.
 Otherwise you may just be leaving money on the table.

-4. People value personal service more than ever
+4. People still value personal service

 As a small business, it’s easier to interact on a truly personal level with your audience, through social media, community message boards and even email.
 It could be something as simple as a written thank-you message in a physical order, or even an entertaining video celebrating an important milestone.These can all be effective ways to show your customers that you care about them.